ArchLars/gentootutorial/README.md

 EOF
 ```

+Including these modules enables early KMS so the NVIDIA driver is ready before Wayland starts.

 > When `gentoo-kernel-bin` gets upgraded, `kernel-install` will regenerate the initramfs with dracut and write a new loader entry automatically.
-You can trigger it manually for the current kernel with `kernel-install add $(uname -r) /usr/lib/modules/$(uname -r)/vmlinuz` if you wish.
+To regenerate manually later, run the kernel-install command above again.

 ---